brimdata/zui/docs/Adding-Migrations.md

 Because we persist state on a user's computer, we must migrate that state each time we release a version that changes the schema expected by the app.
 If any of the reducers in `src/js/state` are changed, we need to write a migration.
+When the app starts, it will automatically run all the pending migrations.

 ### Creating a Migration

-Let's say we've added a field called nickname to each zqd connection in the app.
-Use the migration generator tool to great the necessary migration.
-From the root directory run `bin/gen migration <name>`.
+Let's say we've added a property called `nickname` to each zqd connection in the app.
+We'll use the migration generator tool to create the necessary files.
+From the root directory, run `bin/gen migration <name>`.
 For example:

 ```bash
 bin/gen migration addNicknameToConnection
 ```

-This will create two files; one for the migration function, and one to test it.
+This created a migration file and a test file, each with a timestamp.

 ```
 Created: src/js/state/migrations/202007101024_addNicknameToConnection.js